PackageFactory/atomic-fusion-proptypes/README.md

 * `PropTypes.shape({'foo': PropTypes.integer, 'bar': PropTypes.string})`:
    Validate the keys of the given array validate with the assigned Validator, accepts null and ignores all other keys.
 The key validators have to define wether a single key is required.
+* `PropTypes.fileExists`:
+   Validate that a given value is an existing file.
 * `PropTypes.instanceOf('Neos.Neos:Document')`:
    Validate the value with the given type, if the value is a Node the NodeType is checked instead of the cass, accepts null.